xzos/PyZDDE/README.markdown

 PyZDDE can be used with regular Python scripts as well as in an interactive environment such as an IPython shell, [QtConsole] (http://ipython.org/ipython-doc/dev/interactive/qtconsole.html) or [IPython Notebook] (http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html).

-There are 4 types of functions in the toolbox:
+There are 4 types of functions, and a separate module for array ray tracing in the toolbox:

 1. Functions for accessing ZEMAX using the data items defined in the "ZEMAX EXTENSIONS" chapter of the ZEMAX manual.
 These functions' names start with "z" and the rest of the function names matches the data item defined by Zemax.
 For example `zGetSolve()` for the data item "GetSolve", `zSetSolve()` for the data item "SetSolve", etc.
 2. Helper functions to enhance the toolbox functionality beyond just the data items, such as `zCalculateHiatus`, `zSpiralSpot`.
 Also, there are other utilities which increase the capability of the toolbox such as `zOptimize2()`, `zSetWaveTuple()`, `zExecuteZPLMacro()`, etc.
 3. Few functions such as `ipzCaptureWindow()`, `ipzGetTextWindow()` can be used to embed analysis/graphic windows and text files from Zemax into an IPython Notebook or IPython QtConsole.
 4. There are several other functions which can be used independent of a running Zemax session.
 Examples include `showZOperandList()`, `findZOperand()`, `findZButtonCode()`, etc.
+5. A separate and standalone module `arraytrace` for performing array ray tracing.

 All the functions prefixed with "z" or "ipz"  (types 1, 2 and 3) interact with Zemax directly and hence require a Zemax session to be running simultaneously.
 As they are instance methods of a pyzdde channel object, a pyzdde object needs to be created.